 Find all cloud services and websites in use across your organization, both sanctioned services and shadow IT.
 Understand the enterprise-readiness of these cloud services with our objective Cloud Confidence Index and obtain detailed usage information about users, activities and data.
 Use this information to assess your risk and inform your cloud and web security policies, such as preventing users from uploading content to poorly rated personal cloud storage services.

-Detect PCI data and other sensitive content at rest in sanctioned cloud services or en route to or from any cloud service with advanced, enterprise cloud DLP.
+Detect PCI data and other sensitive content at rest in sanctioned cloud services or en route to or from any cloud service or website with advanced, enterprise DLP.
 Define granular policies – based on identity, service, activity and data – to automatically protect your data by blocking activities, restricting access, encrypting data, and more.